frenchu/pragmatic-programming/content/posts/github-multiuser.md

 This will tell git to use additional configuration for repos stored in `~/devel/work/` directory.

-It will take additional config from `~/devel/work/.gitconfig`:
+It will take additional config from `~/devel/work/.gitconfig`.
+The path of the included config file can be freely changed.
+If you use relative path, it will be relative to the location of `.gitconfig`.

+In the included file change SSH command and let's say email:

 ```
 [core]